brainly/svg-animate/README.md

 ```

 The watcher will open a browser with the animation preview.
 You can freely add/remove SVG frames or change graphics inside.
 After you finish, right-click on the image in the animation preview and choose `Save Image As...`.

+## How to export SVG frames

+The **name** of shape that you want to animate should:
+- contain `animate` keyword
+- be unique and the same for all frames

+### Supported graphics elements
+- path
+- polygon